SSIL: Self-Supervised Imitation Learning for End-to-End Driving: Methods: SSIL using camera and LiDAR data

 \subsubsection{Calculating a turning radius}

-Second, we calculate the turning radius of the vehicle -- i.e., the vehicle's trajectory radius when it turns -- at the $i$th time point, by using~Eq.~\R{sys:(i)-(i-1) pose:result} and~Eq.~\R{sys:forward vec}.
+Second, using \R{sys:(i)-(i-1) pose:result} and \R{sys:forward vec}, we calculate the turning radius of the vehicle's front axle center (i.e., the radius of the vehicle's trajectory) at time step $i$.
 Consider again that the vehicle pose at the $(i-1)$th time point is $\mb{I}$; see the $X$-$Y$ vehicle coordinate system in Fig.~\ref{fig:turning radius}.
-In the $X$-$Y$ coordinate system, a line that is perpendicular to the directional vector $\mb{d}_i$ and crosses $\mb{t}_i$ is parameterized by \bes{ Y = -\frac{d_{i,Y}}{d_{i,X}} X + \left( t_{(i,i-1),Y} + \frac{d_{i,Y}}{d_{i,X}} t_{(i,i-1),X} \right), } where $d_{i,X}$ and $d_{i,Y}$ are the $X$- and $Y$-components of $\mb{d}_i$, respectively, and $t_{(i,i-1),X}$ and $t_{(i,i-1),Y}$ are the $X$- and $Y$-components of $\mb{t}_{i,i-1}$ (in~Eq.~\R{sys:(i)-(i-1) pose:result}), respectively.
+In the $X$-$Y$ coordinate system, a line that is perpendicular to the directional vector $\mb{d}_i$ and crosses $\mb{t}_i$ is parameterized by \bes{ Y = -\frac{d_{i,Y}}{d_{i,X}} X + \left( t_{(i,i-1),Y} + \frac{d_{i,Y}}{d_{i,X}} t_{(i,i-1),X} \right), } where $d_{i,X}$ and $d_{i,Y}$ are the $X$- and $Y$-components of $\mb{d}_i$, respectively, and $t_{(i,i-1),X}$ and $t_{(i,i-1),Y}$ are the $X$- and $Y$-components of $\mb{t}_{i,i-1}$ (in \R{sys:(i)-(i-1) pose:result}), respectively.
 We thus, obtain the turning radius of the vehicle at the $i$th time point (i.e., the $X$-intercept), $r_i$, as follows: \be{ r_i = t_{(i,i-1),Y} \frac{d_{i,X}}{d_{i,Y}} + t_{(i,i-1),X}. } The sign of a turning radius indicates the turning direction: a positive and negative number indicates a right and left turn, respectively.
 Fig.~\ref{fig:turning radius} illustrates the relations between the $i$th turning radius, $i$th forward vehicle vector, and the $i$th and $(i-1)$th vehicle poses in the $X-Y$ vehicle coordinate system.